pcanz/pPEG/docs/PrattParsing.md

 The `bind_left` function compares the right binding power of the operator at the root of the tree with the `op` that is being added into the tree.
 The `build-tree` function then builds on the left or on the right.

-The amazing thing is that the core of the algorithm boils down to the three line `build_tree` function, everything else is straighforward book keeping.
+The amazing thing is that the core of the algorithm boils down to the three line `build_tree` function, everything else is straight forward book keeping.

 Building on the left: